Keeping a dog in a flat

 Check the terms of your lease or contract

 If you own a private leasehold flat, your lease may prevent you from keeping a pet – you’ll need to check it through.
 The same goes for private and social housing rentals – check your tenancy agreement.
+Even if your contract says pets are allowed, there are likely to be terms attached.

 Whatever is stated in your lease or agreement, it’s worth having a conversation with your management company (for private owners) or landlord (for tenants) to clarify what is and isn’t permitted.